Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/databricks-setup.md

 - **Schema:** The development/staging/deployment schema for the project
 - **Catalog (Optional):** The Databricks catalog containing your schemas and tables

+Alternatively, you can manually create the `profiles.yml` file and configure the fields.
+See examples in [authentication](#supported-authentication-types) section for formatting.
 If there is an existing `profiles.yml` file, you are given the option to retain the existing fields or overwrite them.

 Next, select your authentication method.
 Follow the on screen prompts to provide the required information.